Glenbrook Vintage Railway: History

-In 1986 an extension was completed to Fernleigh, 6 km from Glenbrook.
-On 5 December 1986 DC 4444 and six Cityrail branded carriages made the run from Auckland to Fernleigh (including the GVR section).
+In December 1986, an extension was completed to Fernleigh, 6 km from Glenbrook.
+On 5 December 1986, DC4444 and six Cityrail branded carriages made the run from Auckland to Fernleigh (including the GVR section).
 The next day a special excursion train ran from Auckland, carrying Prime Minister David Lange, who presided at the opening on 6 December 1986.
 JA 1250 and DA 529 hauled a large public excursion out to Glenbrook station from Auckland dubbed the "Sunset Coast Express".
 Acquisitions and improvements to track and structures occurred during the late 1980s and 1990s.
-In 1995 plans were laid out for the extension of the railway line from the Fernleigh Terminal into the actual town of Waiuku.
+In 1995, plans were laid out for the extension of the railway line from the Fernleigh Terminal into the town of Waiuku itself.
 Planning, lobbying public support and fundraising continued until the major physical works began in 1999.
 As the original Waiuku station and yards had been developed following the closure of the line in 1968, the decision was made to have the new Waiuku Station at Tamakae Reserve.

 As part of the work, a new bridge would be required to reach Tamakae Reserve, and so a temporary station was opened at Victoria Avenue in Waiuku, just behind the Cosmopolitan Club.
 When the final extension is completed, it is intended that Victoria Ave will be retained.
 Member preview trains ran on Easter Saturday 2010, and at Labour Weekend 2010 the new route was opened to regular service by former Waiuku Mayor Kevan Lawrence and Mayor of Auckland Len Brown.
 The heritage 1922 concrete bridge known as Black Bridge has been strengthened to allow trains to operate beneath it, and laying of newly welded rail onto concrete sleepers (a first at the railway) has been completed.
 Work continues on planning the requirements of the final extension to Tamakae reserve.